TerrenceHung/CSCD27-F16/assignments/03/README.md

 ### Challenge 3 [15 points]: Indirect control-transfer to shellcode

 This challenge code uses "safe" string-copy function strncpy(), so you won't be able to use the same approach as for challenge #1 and #2.
-Instead, you'll have to find a more devious way to get the shellcode to execute.
-As with challenge #2, your goal is to obtain a root shell, using the provided shellcode.
+Instead, you'll have to find a more devious way to create a backdoor.

 - Compile: `gcc challenge3.c -o challenge3 -fno-stack-protector -m32 -z execstack`
 - Attack: `./challenge3 $(python attack3.py)`